owlchester/kanka/README.md

 ## Issues

-All improvement, feature or bug must be related to a ticket on github.
+All improvements, features and bugs must be related to a ticket on github.
 Each commit must contain on the first row the name and ticket id of the issue related to the change.

 ## Standards